rafael-santiago/hefesto/CODESTYLE.md

 Codestyle
 ---------

-If you wish to contribute with this project, I adopt the following codestyle:
+If you want to contribute with this project, I follow this codestyle:

     * Codes with columns limited in 80-120 bytes
     * White spaces are used to separate the code in logical blocks, save your disorder for the next ioccc